openstack/operations-guide/doc/ops-guide/source/ch_arch_cloud_controller.rst

 conceptual simplification.
 In the real world, you design an architecture for your cloud controller that enables high availability so that if any node fails, another can take over the required tasks.
-In reality, cloud controller tasks are spread out across more than a single node.design considerations cloud controller servicescloud controllers concept of
+In reality, cloud controller tasks are spread out across more than a single node.

 The cloud controller provides the central management system for OpenStack deployments.
 Typically, the cloud controller manages